AdityaKr015/Free-Resources-for-AI-ML/README.md

 - 30 hours/week usage resets on Saturday
 - Long sessions **(~12 hours)**
 - If want to use kaggle's dataset then no need to download, you can easily load it in notebook using kaggle's server very fast internet.
-- Or You can easily upload your custom dataset/ model and use in notebook.
+- Or you can easily upload your custom dataset/ model and use in notebook.
 - Use "Save and Run All (Commit)".
 This let notebook run in background session on Kaggle's servers for up to 12 hours and save your weights automatically.
 You can turn off your laptop, lose internet, or even travel.
 - System Specs:- **4 CPU cores, 29-30 GB RAM, 50-60 GB Disk Storage**